 Winter Park, CO is in Grand County, Colorado.
 Zip code: 80482.
 Elevation: 9,110 feet.
 The town sits 67 miles west of Denver via US-40 over Berthoud Pass, approximately 75 to 90 minutes by car.
 Winter Park Resort anchors the local economy and drives one of the strongest second-home and short-term rental markets in Colorado.
 Active listings range from ski-access condos starting around $400,000 to custom single-family homes above $4,000,000.
-Grand County's overall median sale price reached $872,500 in early 2025.
+Grand County's overall median sale price reached $872,500 in January 2025.

 Not sure yet?
 Get a current home valuation or browse all active Winter Park listings.